-- -- learn about how the war affected civilians ------------------------------------ person not serving in the army.
-The lives of civilians were changed during the Civil War, as you will see by taking this tour.
-GO TO GALL LERY 2 CONCEIVED IN LIBERTY? ·····Find a photogr aph of young Anna Garlach who lived in Gettysburg when the war with her in the photo? rst two years of the Civil War, the battles took place in Southern ina only knew about the war through newspapers. □ c GO TO GALL LERY 3 A NEW NATION form a new c ported secession, it wanted to leave the United States and help to country; if a state supported the Union, it wanted to keep all of the as one country. the "A House Divided" computer interactive stations. secession?
+- learn about how the war affected civilians ------------------------------------ A civilian is any person not serving in the army.
+The lives of civilians were changed forever during the Civil War, as you will see by taking this tour. □ @ ; GO TO GALLERY 2 CONCEIVED IN LIBERTY?
+Find a photograph of young Anna Garlach who lived in Gettysburg when the war began.
+Who is with her in the photo?
+During the first two years of the Civil War, the battles took place in Southern states and Anna only knew about the war through newspapers.
+GO TO GALLERY 3 A NEW NATION If a state supported secession, it wanted to leave the United States and help to form a new country; if a state supported the Union, it wanted to keep all of the states united as one country. ····· Stop by one of the "A House Divided" computer interactive stations.
+Was your state for secession?
 Union?
 Or not even a state yet?
-GO TO GALL • : efront" exhibit case and a piece of furniture from the Smithfield plantation efore the battle of Fredericksburg?
-How was it used di uring and after the battle? women scrape and send to army hospitals for bandages?
-What luxury item co an you find that made it through the Union blockade from London?
+GO TO GALLERY 4 NOW WE ARE ENGAGED IN A GREAT CIVIL WAF ····· Find the "Homefront" exhibit case and a piece of furniture from the Smithfield plantation How was it used before the battle of Fredericksburg?
+How was it used during and after the battle?
+What material did women scrape and send to army hospitals for bandages?
+What luxury item can you find that made it through the Union blockade from London?